Designing Your Funeral

-A funeral or memorial service brings your loved ones together at a time of loss and mourning.
-It is a socially-expected event following the passing of a loved one.
-Please also keep in mind that such ceremonies, whether traditional or more modern, provide the foundation for healing.
+A funeral or memorial service gathers your loved ones together at a time of loss and mourning and is a socially-expected event following the passing of a loved one.
+It should not be underestimated that ceremonies, whether traditional or modern, can provide an important foundation for healing.

+You call the shots.
 You can decide where and how the funeral or memorial service proceeds.
-You choose the location of the tribute, the day of the week, the time of day, the musical selection, the prayers said and the hymns or songs that are sung.
-We can make specialized arrangements for you, such as a dove, butterfly or balloon release at the conclusion of the service.
-You can give your guests keepsake gifts such as wildflower seeds or a tree seedling.
-We are always available to assist you in creating the most fitting and meaningful service in honor of your loved one.
+You choose the location of the tribute, the day of the week, the time of day, the musical selection, the prayers said, and the hymns or songs that are sung.
+You can personalize your experience by giving your guests keepsakes such as wildflower seeds or even a tree seedling.
+We have many ideas and are always available to assist you in creating the most fitting and meaningful service in honor of your loved one.

 Burial or Cremation?

-The next area of consideration revolves around the choice between interment or cremation.
-Generally, people have a clear understanding on how to deal with the physical remains.
-The loved one may have indicated which means of final disposition that they preferred.
-However, this can be a difficult decision for some families, particularly when the desires of the departed were never made clear.
-In this instance, please understand that we are equipped to help you to make the decision that is right for you and your loved one.
+The next area of consideration is the choice between burial, cremation, or even anatomical donation.
+Generally, people have a clear desire regarding what to do.
+If a loved one has indicated personal preferences, it's easier to know what to do.
+However, if these wishes were never made clear, it can be a difficult decision.
+In this instance, please know that we are equipped to help you choose what is right for you and your loved one.

-Should cremation be your choice, then you must decide whether to place the cremains in a columbarium niche, inter them in a burial ground or scatter the ashes over land or sea.
+Should cremation be your choice, your decision will be whether to keep the cremated remains, place them in a columbarium niche, inter them in a burial ground, or scatter them over land or sea.

 THE Next STEPS

-Here we have informed you of the fundamentals, and now you should think more about what exactly will meet the needs of you and your family.
-Perhaps you can assemble your family to discuss their feelings, concerns and desires.
-Please call us at 1-850-627-1111 if you need further guidance.
-One of our professional funeral arrangers would be honored to help you clarify your thoughts.
+Now that we've reviewed the fundamentals, think more about what exactly will meet your needs.
+Perhaps you can assemble your family to discuss their feelings, concerns, and desires.
+And if you need further guidance, please call us at 1-850-627-1111.
+Our funeral director/owner would be honored to help you clarify your thoughts.